 - Use the intangibles like knowledge, experience and competence

 - Divide it using the commitment of each person

 - Factor in additional details; like rights to the IP, business relations, understanding of the market, and other things which can make a founder valuable to the firm

 Based on your determination of what works best, these methods could ensure that each founder only gets as much as they deserve in the firm.

 So, I’ll conclude my bit about equity splits with a simple analogy.
-Imagine purchasing a pizza with 8 slices with 3 of your friends.
-When splitting that the first thought is everyone gets 2 slices, right?
-That seems fair if everyone split the bill equally, but what if you didn’t.
+Imagine purchasing a pizza with 8 slices among 3 of your friends.
+When splitting the pizza, the first thought is for everyone to get 2 slices each, right?
+That seems fair if everyone split the bill equally - but what if you didn’t?
 Let’s say one friend didn’t pay as much as the rest, another friend covered the difference, and you drove the car there and back to pick up the pizza.
-Now how would you divide it?
+Now, how would you divide it?
 Everyone is going to divide it a different way, because everyone has their own views.
 Your business is the exact same way, except now you are dealing with large sums of money which can have a significant impact on the lives of those involved.
 So, you really have to think carefully before deciding on how you divide your shares.

 - An equal equity split might not always be the best option

-- Carefully consider how you will split equity based on a variety of factors
+- Carefully consider how you will split equity based on variety of factors